 MTI IBD and the Jobs2Vets program are a part of the VANJ’s existing plan to end homelessness and increase employment.
 Jobs2Vets is a collaborative effort between MTI IBD, SAMHSA (Substance Abuse and Mental Health Services Administration), the VANJ, and the Rutgers-Bloustein Center for Survey Research.

-Peer Support Coach
+Prior Peer Coach